 I have never borrowed federal student loans from SWCC before.
 Is there anything else I need to complete before my loans get processed?

-As a new borrower at SWCC, you will need to complete entrance counseling and fill out an Electronic Master Promissory Note as required by the U.S. Department of Education.
-To complete this process you will need to visit studentloans.gov.
-First time Federal Direct Loan borrowers at SWCC will have to wait 30 days from the beginning of the term before loan funds are released.
+As a new borrower at SWCC, you will need to complete entrance counseling and fill out an electronic Master Promissory Note (MPN) as required by the U.S. Department of Education.
+To complete this process you will need to visit studentaid.gov First time Federal Direct Loan borrowers at SWCC will have to wait 30 days from the beginning of the term before loan funds are released.

 Federal regulations require that all student loans must be disbursed to the school in two installments.
 If you are enrolled for both the fall and spring semester, you will receive half of your loan amount in the fall and the other half in the spring.
 However, if you are only enrolled for one semester you will receive the first disbursement as soon as we can process your loan and the second disbursement will be received after the mid-point of the semester.

 Financial aid can be used to purchase your books.
-If your billing statement shows that you have been awarded financial aid (grants, scholarships and loans) and you have a credit balance on your statement then you can take the billing statement and charge slip to the SWCC Shoppe (bookstore) and they will let you charge books to your student account for the amount of your credit.
-If your billing statement does not show a credit balance then you will need to check with the financial aid office before you can charge books.
+If your billing statement shows that you have been awarded financial aid (grants, scholarships and loans) and you have a credit balance on your statement, you can take the billing statement and charge slip to the SWCC Shoppe (Bookstore) and they will let you charge books to your student account for the amount of your credit.
+If your billing statement does not show a credit balance then you will need to check with the Financial Aid Office before you can charge books.

 You do not have to reapply, but dollar amounts do not transfer from school to school due to varying tuition cost.
 Check with the school you are transferring to about having your current year FAFSA information sent to them.